 In addition to the great shopping, Caesar Creek Flea Market offers guests a weekly roster of entertainment.
 And, food is available both at their indoor concession area and from food trucks outside.
 Mary Burr, the new general manager wants to make Caesar Creek Flea Market even more of a family destination and is adding more food trucks and additional family-friendly events like DIY workshops.

-In summer of 2018, Caesar Creek Flea Market hosted its July 4th Flea Spectacular that included a Mason jar lantern making workshop.
+In the summer of 2018, Caesar Creek Flea Market hosted its July 4th Flea Spectacular that included a Mason jar lantern-making workshop.
 That family-friendliness draws from 4,000 to 6,000 shoppers on a typical weekend.
 President Al Bell believes the number can reach 10,000 to 12,000 as they continue to make Caesar Creek Flea Market even more of a multi-faceted destination with visitors coming to “make a day” of their visit.

 Where: 7763 OH-73, Wilmington, OH 45177, USA (Caesar Creek Flea Market is located off exit 45 of I-71.
 Onsite parking is $2)

 When: Saturdays and Sundays 09:00 – 17:00, rain or shine.